Our Vision

 We believe childhood should be full of connection, curiosity, and hands-on play.
 While technology can be a powerful tool, we believe kids grow best through real-life experiences and time with people who care about them.
 The longer we wait to introduce personal devices and social media, the more space we give our children to thrive — emotionally, socially, and developmentally.

 Strength in Numbers: We know how hard it is to go against the grain, especially when it comes to tech and kids.
 That’s why we’re creating a voluntary, local pledge to delay smartphones until high school and social media until age 16.
-By building a shared norm in our community, we can ease the pressure and remind families: you’re not alone.
+In doing so, we can remind each other that we're not alone.

 Learning Together: Everyone deserves access to clear, accurate information about the effects of smartphones and social media on our children.
 We’re committed to learning together — through expert talks, book clubs, and community conversations — so families feel informed and supported in making thoughtful decisions.